m e n u

 At last Turbo repeated: "In the game?!
 Huh?"

 The rather small Max seemed to grow a few centimeters, then he said nonchalantly: "Exactly.
 As you may know, my father is a programmer.
-He developed software that allows you to virtually slip into several, but not all, games using a web cam.
-It works great with Xammy, we just go through the levels in pairs.
+He developed software that allows you to virtually slip into several games using a web cam.
+It works great with Xammy, we just go through the levels together.
 It's more fun.
 Well," he corrected: "Would be fun, if Xammy would slow down a bit."

 They looked at each other wide-eyed.

-"Sorry," the self-confidence of the PC professional seemed blown away.
-"My mom can't stand visitors and I don't know, she knows Dani and Turbo, but the rest of you and then all of a sudden, that would overwhelm her and..."
+"Sorry," the self-confidence of the PC professional collapsed.
+"My mother can't stand visitors and I'm not sure if..., she knows Dani and Turbo, but the rest of you and then all of a sudden, that would overwhelm her and..."

 "Who else has a computer?"
 Peter quickly threw in the pause of embarrassment.